chelu/jdal-samples/library/README.txt

 - Compile with maven:  mvn package
 - Run with "java -jar library-*.jar" from target directory.

-This app comes with an file-based H2 database which is created in a subdirectory "h2db".
+This app comes with an embedded H2 database.

 For more information about jdal, see http://www.jdal.org.